ypinhsuan/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to clear all students.
+2. Tutor's Pet removes all students from their associated classes.
-2. Tutor's Pet clears all students.
+3. Tutor's Pet deletes all students.

     Use case ends.